Skip to content Skip to sidebar Skip to footer

 To begin making beef tallow, it is possible to use the bare essentials and a minimum of tools required.
 Here are the things one will need:

-Beef tallow is built on beef fat, or suet.
+Beef tallow is made from beef fat or suet.
 Suet is the hard, fatty tissue located in the cow’s kidneys and loins region.
 You should be able to locate a butcher shop or directly from a local farm as your source of the suet you need.
 High quality could be high grade from grass-fed beef fat.

 You will also require a means of heat to melt the fat down.
 A Dutch oven or other large pot should work fine for rendering over the stovetop.
 If you wish to make things easier, slow cookers make an excellent resource, especially for new beef tallow makers.